 - Prepare your tree for planting.
 For potted trees this will involve removing it from the pot and loosening up the root structure so the roots are pointed outward and not in the circular shape of the pot.
 You may have to cut some of the roots to accomplish this, but they will grow back quickly.
 Bareroots are more ready to plant – just remove them from the bag of moist wood chips they are usually packed in and trim any broken roots.

 - Place the tree in the hole.
 This sounds simple enough but there are a couple of important things to consider.
-The graft (where the rootstock is bonded to the scion or fruiting wood – see the following picture to see what a graft looks like) needs to end up a few inches above ground level so that it doesn’t rot out.
+The graft (where the rootstock is bonded to the scion or fruiting wood) needs to end up a few inches above ground level so that it doesn’t rot out.
 Also, the graft should point northeast in the northern hemisphere or southeast in the southern hemisphere.
 This prevents the graft from getting “sunburned” from overexposure to the suns rays.

 - Fill dirt in around the roots and gently pack it in.
 Make sure you don’t bury the tree above where it was growing in the ground or pot.

 - Using your shovel, hoe, or hands, dig a deeper area around the tree to make a well around it.
-This will allow the tree to hold water as it soaks in to the roots.
+This will allow the soil around the tree to hold water as it soaks in to the roots.

 - Put a three or four inch layer of mulch around your tree but make sure you don’t cover up the graft.